 You will need to take time to improve your ads, run tests, and find more and even more keywords to target.
-There are many ways to optimise and improve your Google Grant Account.
+Get started with our complete guide or view even more tips to optimise and improve your Google Grant Account.

 Use your Google Ad Grant as a source of data

 One final way Google Ad Grant is worth it, is as a great source of data.

 If you’ve ever looked for keyword data in Google Analytics, you may be familiar with this sad report: